CITCOM-project/CausalTestingFramework/README.md

     ```
     @ARTICLE{Wild2023,
-    author = {Wild, Christopher and Foster, Michael and Walkinshaw, Neil and Clark, Andrew G. and Allian, Farhad and Somers, Richard},
+    author = {Foster, Michael and Clark, Andrew G. and Somers, Richard and Wild, Christopher and Allian, Farhad and Hierons, Robert M. and Wagg, David and Walkinshaw, Neil},
     title = {CITCOM Software Release},
     year = {2023},
     month = {nov},